MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-cli.md

 The `ml` CLI extension (sometimes called 'CLI v2') for Azure Machine Learning sends operational data (YAML parameters and metadata) over the public internet.
 All the `ml` CLI extension commands communicate with the Azure Resource Manager.
 This communication is secured using HTTPS/TLS 1.2.

-Data in a data store that is secured in a virtual network is _not_ sent over the public internet.
+Data in a data store that is secured in a virtual network isn't_ sent over the public internet.
 For example, if your training data is located in the default storage account for the workspace, and the storage account is in a virtual network.

 > [!NOTE]
 > With the previous extension (`azure-cli-ml`, sometimes called 'CLI v1'), only some of the commands communicate with the Azure Resource Manager.
 Specifically, commands that create, update, delete, list, or show Azure resources.
 Operations such as submitting a training job communicate directly with the Azure Machine Learning workspace.
 If your workspace is [secured with a private endpoint](how-to-configure-private-link.md), that is enough to secure commands provided by the `azure-cli-ml` extension.

 # [Public workspace](#tab/public)

-If your Azure Machine Learning workspace is public (that is, not behind a virtual network), then there is no additional configuration required.
+If your Azure Machine Learning workspace is public (that is, not behind a virtual network), then there's no extra configuration required.
 Communications are secured using HTTPS/TLS 1.2

 # [Private workspace](#tab/private)

 If your Azure Machine Learning workspace uses a private endpoint and virtual network, choose one of the following configurations to use:

-* If you are __OK__ with the CLI v2 communication over the public internet, use the following `--public-network-access` parameter for the `az ml workspace update` command to enable public network access.
+* If you're __OK__ with the CLI v2 communication over the public internet, use the following `--public-network-access` parameter for the `az ml workspace update` command to enable public network access.
 For example, the following command updates a workspace for public network access:

     ```azurecli
     az ml workspace update --name myworkspace --public-network-access enabled